 Most people carry their various floatation devices to this spot, jump in the (admittedly frigid) water to start the 15-minute float back to the boat launch.
 This choice is best if you have smaller children or want a shorter walk/float.
 From here the river is relatively calm and there are no large rocks or submerged trees.

 On this section you can use any kind of floatie from a small boogie board up to a large dinghy.
 Smaller children can even float down in just a lifejacket.
 There is a sandy bottom and most children can reach the bottom and stand up if they want.

-You shouldn’t take small children or delicate vases on this section.
+Either way, you shouldn’t take small children or delicate vases on this section.
 There are some rocks to steer around and a couple of trees partially submerged that you have to get over.
-It is best to not take small children on this section and you should have hardier inflatables and that keep most of your body out of the water.
-Boogie boards are not recommended for this section.
+You should have hardier inflatables and that keep most of your body out of the water.
+Boogie boards are not recommended for this part.

 The third option will give you the most floating time, about 45 minutes, but requires you to continue on for another 500 meters along the Kingsmere River Trail to the Southend campground on Kingsmere Lake.